-- 1. At its 190th session in June 2023, WP.29 endorsed the report (ECE/TRANS/WP.29/2023/86) transmitted by the expert groups on regulatory fitness for automated vehicles, and invited the GRs to start the work on amending the Regulations identified by the expert groups in the report. - 2.
-At its seventeenth session in September 2023, the Working Party on Automated/Autonomous and Connected Vehicles (GRVA) agreed that the TF on FADS, which was tasked by GRVA to amend the UN Regulations and Global Technical Regulations under its purview to accommodate automated vehicles, should first submit amendments for automated vehicles which are also equipped with controls for manual driving.
-This significantly reduces the number of changes needed regarding testing provisions which can be carried out under manual driving, as well as those regarding definitions and requirements directly or indirectly related to the presence of a driver. - 3.
-A detailed informal document, explaining the changes and gathering questions and answers regarding this proposal, will be transmitted to GRVA by the TF on FADS.
+1. At its 190th session in June 2023, WP.29 endorsed the report (ECE/TRANS/WP.29/2023/86) transmitted by the expert groups on regulatory fitness for automated vehicles and invited the GRs to start the work on amending the regulations identified by the expert groups in the report.

+2. At its seventeenth session in September 2023, the Working Party on Automated/Autonomous and Connected Vehicles (GRVA) agreed that the TF on FADS, which was tasked by GRVA to amend the UN Regulations and Global Technical Regulations under its purview to accommodate automated vehicles, should first submit amendments for automated vehicles, which are also equipped with controls for manual driving.
+This significantly reduces the number of changes needed regarding testing provisions, which can be carried out under manual driving, as well as those regarding definitions and requirements directly or indirectly related to the presence of a driver.

+3. A detailed informal document, explaining the changes and gathering questions and answers regarding this proposal, will be has been transmitted to GRVA by the TF on FADS (Note by secretariat: please refer to informal document GRVA-18-33).